jovan-juranovic/DC.Test.Webite/README.md

 Database backup file along with stored procedures sql scripts can be found in Database folder.
 Connection string to the db is using Windows authentication.

-The most difficult part for me was writing stored procedures for test db because I'm not sure I understanded requirements and logic behind them and this is the reason I must say that I am unsure about accuracy of data displayed on the UI.
+The most difficult part for me was writing stored procedures for test db because I wasn't sure I understood requirements and logic behind them and this is the reason why I must say that I am unsure about data accuracy displayed on the UI.

 ## Unfinished tasks and further improvements

-Here is list of assignments that I didn't finish in time and functionalities I would like to fix or improve:
+Here is a list of assignments that I haven't finished in time and functionalities I would like to fix or improve:

-- Tests – write more unit tests on both Back-End and Front-end.
+- Tests – write more unit tests on both Back-End and Front-End.
 - Database improvements – to add indexes based on results with 4M rows using SSMS execution plan and statistics.
 - Extend database to 4M records and test performances.
 - Search filters on Back-End - rethink implementation; current implementation is pretty coupled with lots of code smells.